shelleywong/CSCI211-Course-Materials/Programs/README.md

 * Comments are vital for keeping code readable, but the best code is self-documenting (this is why naming is so important)
 * Write comments for an audience/the next contributor/Future You
-* Use either `//` or `/* */` syntax, as long as you are consistent
+* Use either `//` or `/* */` syntax -- just try to stay consistent
-* Don't be unnecessarily verbose or state the obvious; however, remember to think about the next contributor.
+* Don't be unnecessarily verbose or state the obvious; however, remember to think about the next contributor (something that seems obvious to you right now may not be clear to the next person who looks at your code).
-* You must include comments at the beginning of each files.
+* You must include comments at the beginning of each file that you submit.

 The first lines of all your files (.h and .cpp) must contain the following comments (use either `//` or `/* */` syntax):
 ```